javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 # Class inheritance

+Class inheritance is a way for one class to extend another class.

+So we can create new functionality on top of the existing.

+## The "extends" keyword

-Let's say we have two classes.
+Let's say with have class `Animal`:

-`Animal`:

 ```js
 class Animal {